mattermost/mattermost-handbook/operations/customer-success/README.md

 Risk is the chance or probability that a customer will not renew their existing Enterprise license.
 The Customer Success team categorizes risk into two buckets:

 * **At-Risk:** Customer has actively told Mattermost there is a high probability of non-renewal.
-* **Early Warning:** The customer has not told Mattermost there is a probability of non-renewal.
-Early Warning customers have voiced frustrations or are non-responsive.
+* **Early Warning:**
+**“Early Warning” Definition:** Customer that meets one or more of the following criteria:
+a) has risk of 10%+ contraction (including full churn) upon renewal and at least 3 months to correct the situation;
+b) has less than 75% of paid licenses deployed 90 days from license purchase; or,
+c) is unresponsive more than 120 days from the renewal date.

+**Examples:**
+- “We can’t get a hold of this customer and they purchased 2 months ago.”
+- “We are struggling to deploy our Mattermost instance.”
+- “We purchased 500 licenses but we have 36 active users.”
+                       Customers are downgrading their subscription but renewing.

+    **“At Risk” Definition:** Customer who a) has a clear risk of 10%+ contraction (including full churn) upon renewal and less than 3 month to correct the situation or b)                                 has communicated that they will not renew.

+**Examples:**
+                     - The customer is unresponsive and we are within the 90 renewal period.
+                     - Customer states: “We aren’t renewing our subscription if you don't do X.

+#### Bi-weekly Customer Risk Meetings (Interal)
+**Purpose:** Bi-Monthly forecast call to review Early Warning, At-Risk and Churn customers and align company efforts on retaining customers and minimizing churn.
+**Who Owns the Meeting?** This meeting is coordinated and led by the (CAM) Customer Advocacy Manager **Meeting Frequency:** We will meet biweekly on Mondays.
+This is a mandatory meeting.
+**Duration of Meeting:** 50 Minutes
+**Meeting Etiquette:** Mattermost is a “Customer Obsessed” organization.
+We ask to please be mindful that we are all driving to one common objective.
+Successful and happy customers.
+Be blameless.
+Please avoid finger pointing and keep a positive voice tone while working with the team.
+We ask that only one person speak at a time to avoid confusion and so everyone can add insight to help with the resolution.
+**Who Should Attend:**
+ - Members of the MLT Team
+ - Head of Sales
+ - Customer Success Managers
+ - Customer Success Engineering
+ - Account Executives (Optional)

+**Meeting Strategy:**
+Ahead of meeting, CSMs or AEs CSM/AE escalates a technical or business issue by logging or updating a “Early Warning/At Risk” in Salesforce.
+Early Warning/At Risk Areas to be logged in Salesforce and reviewed in Looker report.

+#### Customer Risk Object (SFDC)
 The Customer Risk object in Salesforce was created to track At-Risk and Early Warning customers.
 Managing customer risk in Salesforce allows for better visibility among departments at Mattermost.

 To log Customer Risk in Salesforce you can watch the [Creating Customer Risk video](https://drive.google.com/drive/u/0/folders/1_nbZhAirM2-4q4oFdygSgmS1H_pAn5qm) or follow the step-by-step instructions below.

 #### Instructions for Logging in Salesforce
+**Salesforce Account Layout Customer Risk Button**
 1. Log into your Salesforce account.
 2. Type the Account Name in the search bar.
-3. Hover over **Customer Risk** in the quick links section at the top of the account page and select **New**.
+3. Select "Log Customer Risk" button
 4. The quick form appears in a small pop-out window.
 You don't need to fill out all fields.
-Any fields that don't have a red asterisk will automatically be populated upon saving.
 Below are the fields you need to fill out:
-   - **Customer Risk Name:** Put the name of the customer account and type of risk.
-For example *XYZ Company At-Risk* or *XYZ Company Early Warning*.
-   - **Key Contact:** Who is the main contact at the account.
+   - **Key Contact:** Who is the main contact at the account. list defaults to only contacts tied to the account you are logging the risk.
    - **Status:** Choose if the customer is **At-Risk** or **Early Warning**.
 Note: **Churned** and **Renewed** fields will be used later based on the renewal outcome.
    - **# of Seats At-Risk:** How many seats could be potentially non-renewed.
 Seat number could be all of the seats available for renewal or a portion of the seats available for renewal.
    - **Risk Amount:** What is the amount of ARR that could be potentially non-renewed.
 Risk amount could be all ARR available for renewal or a portion of the ARR available for renewal.